 In 2017, the company joined the Green Arts Initiative and over the past year have been producing our first Green Policy; a list of commitments we will aim to carry forward into our 2019 tours and beyond to reduce our carbon footprint.
 Joan Clevillé Dance’s Assistant Producer Vicky Wilson will act as the company Green Champion.
-If you have any feedback or suggestion that can help us reduce our carbon footprint please contact Vicky on firstname.lastname@example.org / 07502225825.
+If you have any feedback or suggestions that can help us reduce our carbon footprint please contact Vicky on email@example.com / 07502225825.

 Travel and Accommodation on Tour

 - Only take flights when travelling outside of the UK unless train travel time adds more than 3 hours or involves an extra night away from home

 - Ask all staff members to report on their travel connected to the company

 - Monitor our carbon foot print using claimexpenses.com as recommended by the Green Arts Initiative

 - Ask staff members to cycle or walk to company engagements under 2.5km away unless they are carrying luggage